georgekeeling/georgekeeling/README.md

 - 👋 Hi, I’m @georgekeeling
-- 👀 I’m interested in visual basic, c#, visual studio
+- 👀 I’m interested in visual basic, c#, typescript, javascript,  visual studio
-- 🌱 I’m currently learning writing a Word add in by cinverting old VBA code to CB
 - 📫 How to reach me: Send me a message on github?
 (I dont really know, I'm new)